What is ETIS?¶

 ETIS is organized around durable engineering principles.

-AI-generated work is proposed material until reviewed, tested, verified, and accepted by accountable engineers.
+AI-generated work remains proposed material until reviewed, tested, verified, and accepted by accountable engineers.

 Governance is not paperwork added after the system is built.
 Authority, escalation, oversight, approval, intervention, and accountability must be designed into the system.